 - 4. Check the box for the disk you want as a spare under Available Disks - 5.
 Click Add Spare, and confirm by selecting OK from the pop-up window:

-This site says pool.
+This site says...
+1 disk(s) will be added to spare pool.
 Do you want to continue?
+OK Cancel

 6. The disk has now been assigned as a spare.
 Click OK to confirm: